 - 1. There is an annual agency membership fee of \$400.00 due by January 30.
 After this date the fee will be \$425.00. - 2.
 Forfeit, withdrawal, and non-notification fees: - a.
-In the event of a forfeit or withdrawal after the bracket is drawn in a state competition, the team will be required to pay the entry fee to the state host and a forfeit fee of \$250.00 fee to the GRPA Office.
+In the event of a forfeit or withdrawal after the bracket is drawn in a state competition, the team will be required to pay the entry fee to the state host and a forfeit fee of \$375.00 with \$125.00 going to the host from the GRPA Office.
 This fee applies to no shows and intentional forfeits.
 The agency that forfeits will be placed on probation from that sport for one (1) year.
 The agency may appeal probation before the athletic committee. - b.
-Teams that do not notify State Host will be charged a full entry fee payable to the State Host and forfeit fee of \$250.00 payable to the GRPA Office. - c.
-Districts entering GRPA state level of competition that do not fill their commitment to send a team or teams to the State Tournament will be responsible for forfeits, fines and trophies if the withdrawal causes the cancellation of the tournament/event. - 3.
+Districts entering GRPA state level of competition that do not fill their commitment to send a team or teams to the State Tournament will be responsible for forfeits, fines and trophies if the withdrawal causes the cancellation of the tournament/event. - c.
+Any team that abandons their position in a GRPA tournament/event will be subject to suspension pending an investigation by GRPA State Athletic Committee. - 3.
 Scratch fees for track and swimming are \$10.00 per person per event payable to GRPA. - 4.
 A certified coach or staff member must be in attendance at all State events.
-Failure to have a certified coach or full-time staff member is:

-a.
-1st Offense: \$100

-b.
-2nd Offense: \$200

-c.
-3rd Offense: \$500

-5. Failure to attend mandatory statewide swim and/or track meetings will result in a \$200 fine payable to the GRPA state office.
+Failure to have a certified coach or full-time staff member is: - a.
+1st Offense: \$100 - b.
+2nd Offense: \$200 - c.
+3rd Offense: \$500 - 5.
+Failure to attend mandatory statewide swim and/or track meetings/webinars will result in a \$200 fine payable to the GRPA state office.